 Costa Rica Real Estate Law

-Costa Rica Real Estate Law recognizes the full right to ownership of real property to nationals and foreigners equally.
-With a centralized property recording system, the government operates a public National Registry which provides a clear view of the exact status of specific properties, including to details such as but not limited to: ownership of Costa Rican title to land, existing liens, annotations and/or mortgages which might exist against the property.
+Costa Rica Real Estate Law recognizes the full right to ownership of the real property to nationals and foreigners equally.
+With a centralized property recording system, the government operates a public National Registry which provides a clear view of the exact status of specific properties, including details such as ownership of Costa Rican title to land, existing liens, annotations, and/or mortgages among others; which might exist against the property.

 Steps to Purchase a Property in Costa Rica

 Even though it is a must to consult a qualified Costa Rican real estate lawyer, the following basic step by step procedure towards purchasing property in Costa Rica will allow you to better understand the details involved:

 Once you have identified a specific piece of property of your interest, please request the seller to provide all the basic information of the property including the complete name of the registered owner, property title number, and copy of the registered survey map.
 With that information, your specialized Real Estate Attorney and Notary Public should carefully review and analyze the results retrieved from the initial Costa Rica title search in order to clearly establish the status of the property towards a possible purchase.